JessHatfield/Axle-Energy-Car-Charging-Scheduler/README.md

   http://0.0.0.0:8000/car/9bdbad41-107d-4a4f-b43b-76b2852a4f
 ```

 If a car is marked as being away from the home then the charging schedule is suspended.
-Battery capacity from our charging slots will not be applied to our projected_battery_soc
+Battery capacity from our charging slots will not be applied to our projected_battery_soc.

 This behaviour is demonstrated within our test suite [here](https://github.com/JessHatfield/Axle-Energy-Car-Charging-Scheduler/blob/67dd90e397a06ef9c307f65821e29f1ead623bad/CarChargingScheduler/tests/test_endpoints.py#L140).

+In addition, overrides cannot be set whilst the car is not at home.

+This behaviour is demonstrated within our test suite [here](https://github.com/JessHatfield/Axle-Energy-Car-Charging-Scheduler/blob/70cb7a5853c93a6479905829dae77fbb4f0dd791/CarChargingScheduler/tests/test_endpoints.py#L171-L185).